elastic/apm-agent-java/CONTRIBUTING.md

 ### Documenting

 HTML Documentation is generated from text files stored in `docs` folder using [AsciiDoc](http://asciidoc.org/) format.
-The ``configuration.asciidoc`` file is generated from running `co.elastic.apm.agent.configuration.ConfigurationExporterTest`, all the other asciidoc text files are written manually.
+The ``configuration.asciidoc`` file is generated from running `co.elastic.apm.agent.configuration.ConfigurationExporter`, all the other asciidoc text files are written manually.

 A preview of the documentation is generated for each pull-request.